Put the kettle on: International Tea Day

 To give tea its time in the spotlight, in 2019, the United Nations designated May 21 as International Tea Day.
 The aim of the day is to promote the sustainable production of tea, and also to raise awareness of its importance in fighting hunger and poverty.

-Tea production and processing is a main source of livelihood for millions of families in developing countries, and the tea industry is a main source of income and export revenue for some of the poorest countries in the world.
-Because of their location, many of these countries and their tea plantations are also likely to be the hardest hit by climate change in the coming years, which means it’s essential that steps are taken now to protect these essential industries that provide employment and income for so many.
+Tea production and processing is a main source of livelihood for millions of families in developing countries.
+The tea industry is also a main source of income and export revenue for some of the world’s poorest countries.
+However, because of their location, many of these countries and their tea plantations are also likely to be the hardest hit by climate change in coming years.
+This means it’s essential that steps are taken now to protect these industries that provide employment and income for so many.

 Who knew a humble cup of tea could be so important?
 To make matters even more mind-bending, there’s another International Tea Day that’s observed on December 15 in tea-producing countries like India, Bangladesh, Tanzania, Indonesia, Nepal, Malaysia and Sri Lanka.
 But hey, if you really love tea, why not celebrate both?